kusharma/Expedia-RecTour-Ranking/README.md

 | **Low/No Correlation** | Child Count, Most Other Variables | The number of children doesn't significantly impact other features.      |
 | **Negative Correlation** | Is Free Cancellation, Price Bucket | Higher-priced properties are less likely to offer free cancellation.     |

+We focused on searches that led to clicks or bookings for the top 500 destinations, which helped us significantly reduce the training dataset size.

 ## Data preprocessing and Feature selection